-Because the Site's cultural heritage value is largely intangible, ERA's recommended conservation approach is the development of a robust interpretation program for the Master Plan Site.
-The interpretation program would be intended to communicate the Site's intangible cultural heritage value, through the use of diverse media on and off the Site.
+Because the Site's cultural heritage value is largely intangible, ERA's recommended conservation approach is the development of a robust interpretation program for the Master Plan lands.

+The proposed interpretation program is intended to communicate the Site's intangible cultural heritage value, through the use of diverse media on and off the Site.

-The Christie Water Tower is proposed to be retained, relocated and incorporated into a planned neighbourhood park as a key component of the Site's interpretation program.
+The Water Tower is proposed to be retained, with placemaking / branding signage, and relocated to the neighbourhood park as a key component of the Site's interpretation program.
+Relocation is proposed in order to conserve the Water Tower's value amid a changed context and setting.
+Its current location has not been identified as a heritage attribute.